jschwarzwalder/aws-sdk-php/docs/service/s3-stream-wrapper.rst

         fclose($stream);
     }

-Opening seekable streams allows you to seek only to bytes that were previously read.
-You cannot skip ahead to bytes that have not yet been read from the remote server.
-In order to allow previously read data to recalled, data is buffered in a PHP temp stream using a stream decorator.
-When the amount of cached data exceed 2MB, the data in the temp stream will transfer from memory to disk.
-Keep this in mind when downloading large files from Amazon S3 using the ``seekable`` stream context setting.
+Opening seekable streams enables you to seek bytes that were previously read.
+You can't skip ahead to bytes that have not yet been read from the remote server.
+To allow previously read data to recalled, data is buffered in a PHP temp stream using a stream decorator.
+When the amount of cached data exceeds 2 MB, the data in the temp stream transfers from memory to disk.
+Keep this in mind when downloading large files from |S3| using the ``seekable`` stream context setting.

-Uploading data
+Uploading Data
 --------------

-Data can be uploaded to Amazon S3 using ``file_put_contents()``.
+You can upload data to |S3| using ``file_put_contents()``.

 .. code-block:: php

     file_put_contents('s3://bucket/key', 'Hello!');

 You can upload larger files by streaming data using ``fopen()`` and a "w", "x", or "a" stream access mode.
-The Amazon S3 stream wrapper does **not** support simultaneous read and write streams (e.g. "r+", "w+", etc).
-This is because the HTTP protocol does not allow simultaneous reading and writing.
+The |S3| stream wrapper does **not** support simultaneous read and write streams (e.g. "r+", "w+", etc).
+This is because the HTTP protocol doesn't allow simultaneous reading and writing.

 .. code-block:: php